 Controlling your finances with budgeting and tracking allows you to stay out of debt because, you know…

-- how much you have coming in.
+- How much money is coming in.

-- where your money is going.
+- Where your money is going.

 Not only do you have more control, but seeing the amount of money you pay out to student loans, car payments, and credit card debt (which may surprise you) will help light a fire under you to start paying it off.